The AI-powered Agency

 • Historical time spent on similar deliverables

-• Client-specific variables and complexity factors
+• Department-specific variables and complexity factors

 • Team experience levels and efficiency